nelusnegur/nelusnegur.github.io/_posts/2022-03-31-why-b-tree-is-so-widely-used-in-databases.md

 ![Binary search tree](/assets/posts/b-tree/binary-search-tree.png)

-The minimum height of the binary search tree is \\(log_2 n\\), where n is the number of nodes in the tree.
+The minimum height of the binary search tree is \\(log_2 (n + 1) - 1\\), where n is the number of nodes in the tree.
 This follows from the structure of the tree.
 Each node can have at most two child nodes.
 So on the first level of tree we can have at most one node (the root), on the second level we can have at most two nodes, on the third level four nodes, on the forth level eight nodes and so on.
 It forms a [geometric progression](https://en.wikipedia.org/wiki/Geometric_series#Closed-form_formula) of the following form:

 \begin{aligned}